kubevela/kubevela/docs/en/concepts.md

 First of all, KubeVela introduces a workflow with separate of concerns as below:
 - **Platform Team**
-  - Model deployment environments and platform capabilities as reusable templates, then register them into the platform.
+  - Model deployment environments and platform capabilities as reusable templates, then register them into Kubernetes.
 - **End Users**
   - Choose a deployment environment, assemble the app with available templates per needs, and then deploy the app to target environment.